nycpivot/tdp-core/packages/app/cypress/README.md

 make docker-e2e
 ```

+This command will:

+- build the application docker image
+- build an environment for running the integration tests
-It should build the application and its Docker image and then run the integration tests in a docker container as close as the pipeline would do.
+- run the integration tests in a docker container

+It is very similar to what the pipeline does to run the tests.

 ## Setup a local environment

-This command will start a Bitbucket server, run ESBack using the e2e configuration and make it accessible on [http://localhost:7007](http://localhost:7007)
+It is possible to build an environment that is identical to the one used by the integration tests in the pipeline.

 ```shell
 make e2e-environment
 ```

+A Bitbucket server will be available at [http://localhost:7990](http://localhost:7990).

+ESBack will be available at [http://localhost:7007](http://localhost:7007).

 ## Running the integration tests locally

-To run the integration tests locally (not having them running in a docker container), you need to have a running instance of ESBack on [http://localhost:7007](http://localhost:7007).

-You can do it as described in the Setup a local environment section or manually if you're developing on it.

-Then, you should be able to execute the tests with the command:
+Once you have an environment ready, you can run the integration tests locally:

 ```shell
 make local-e2e